SDM-TIB/LungCancerGenomicKG/README.md

 Precision oncology and personalized medicine, on the other hand, rely on the accurate integration and interpretation of genomic data including variants to allow individualized treatment selection, diagnosis, prediction, and prognosis.

-Therefore, as part of iASiS project, SDM team work on collecting, process, and semantify genomic data from open source data bases and integrated them into a KG along with patient sequencing data.
+Therefore, as part of iASiS project, SDM team work on collecting, processing, and semantify genomic data from open source data bases and integrate them into a KG along with patient sequencing data.